mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 **Note**: This is a preview of an upcoming blog post.
 Please do not share this URL.
 {{</notice>}}

 Today is the third anniversary of me [quitting my developer job at Google](/why-i-quit-google/) to build my own software business.
-I posted updates at the end of my [first](/solo-developer-year-1/) and [second](/solo-developer-year-2/) years on my own, so it's time for another update.
+I posted updates at the end of my [first](/solo-developer-year-1/) and [second](/solo-developer-year-2/) years, so it's time for another update.

 ## The year things clicked into place

-In my first two years on my own, I earned less than $10,000.
-[My goal](/solo-developer-year-2/#goals-for-year-three) for year three was to earn $20k by the end of 2020.
+In my first two years working for myself, I earned less than $10k total.
+[My goal](/solo-developer-year-2/#goals-for-year-three) was to end the third year with at least $20k in total revenue.

-For the first six months, it didn't look like I was going to make it.
+For the first six months, it looked like I'd fall short.
 My businesses collectively earned about $300/month, and none of my new ideas were working.

-Miraculously, one good idea in May turned everything around.
+Miraculously, one new product in May turned everything around.
 By the end of the year, I earned $63k in revenue, far exceeding my goal.

 <canvas id="overall-finances"></canvas>